 Dr. Ortiz has supervised more than 80 students from 10 different academic disciplines.
 She has received over 30 national and international honors, including the Sigma Xi Distinguished Lecturer Award; National Security Science and Engineering Faculty Fellowship; a Lady Davis Fellowship, visiting professorship, and Hadassah Appreciation Medal at the Hebrew University of Jerusalem; the MIT Martin Luther King Jr. Leadership Award; and the National Science Foundation Presidential Early Career Award for Scientists and Engineers, which was presented to her by President George W. Bush at the White House.
 She is also a fellow of the Defense Science Study Group.

-Dr. Ortiz currently serves on the editorial boards of the journals Science, Advanced Biomaterials, Transactions of the American Society of Mechanical Engineers, Applied Mechanics Reviews, Scientifica, and The Open Nanomedicine Journal.
+Dr. Ortiz has served on the editorial boards of Science, Advanced Biomaterials, Transactions of the American Society of Mechanical Engineers, and Applied Mechanics Reviews.
 She has served as a reviewer for the National Science Foundation, the National Institutes of Health, the National Aeronautics and Space Administration, and the Department of Defense.
-Dr. Ortiz is the founding and current faculty director of the MIT International Science and Technology Initiatives (MISTI)-Israel Program.
-She has served on over 25 Institute and departmental committees and, in her current role as dean, manages areas which include graduate diversity recruitment, retention and climate, personal support, conflict resolution and crisis management, community building, compiling and disseminating best practices, endowed and external fellowships, graduate admissions administration, immigration and international student advising, Institute-wide data analysis, professional development, policies and procedures, and academic performance.
+Dr. Ortiz is the founding and current faculty director of the MIT International Science and Technology Initiatives (MISTI)-Israel program.
+She has served on over 25 Institute and departmental committees and in her current role as Dean for Graduate Education leads areas which include fellowships, personal support, professional development, policies and procedures, educational innovation, academic performance, graduate admissions administration, diversity initiatives, immigration, community-building, and Institute-wide data analysis.